 - : the state or condition of having a license granted by official or legal authority to perform practices and procedures not permitted by persons without such a license

-Well here is the truth, if you want to work in a salon or spa environment you will need to get licensed as a cosmetologist or esthetician to perform makeup artistry services on clients.
+Fact, if you want to work in a salon or spa environment you will need to get licensed as a cosmetologist or esthetician to perform makeup artistry services on clients.
 Yes, these places are regulated by the state laws governing salons, spas, barbers shops, etc. So working in one of these environments means you will need to go to a state board approved school and complete the hours required to sit for a state board exam in the field of study you have chosen and you must pass this exam and pay all the fees required to obtain your licensure.
-There is no way around these laws and they are in place to protect you as well as the consumers who receive their services within these locations.
+There is no way around these laws and they are in place to protect you as well as the clients who receive their services within these locations.

 This is getting confusing right?

-Here is another truth, there are some great schools teaching makeup artistry including many cosmetology schools and you can work in makeup doing what you love with your certificate of completion, by the way you can also work in this field without a certificate but you really have no credibility in the industry if you haven’t gotten some sort of formal training.
-Just another truth you need to know!
+Fact, there are some great schools teaching makeup artistry including many cosmetology schools, esthetic schools, and beauty schools where you can acquire a certificate of completion, by the way, you can also work in the field of makeup artistry without a certificate but you really have no credibility in the industry if you haven’t gotten some sort of formal training.
+Just another fact you need to know!

-Completing a school of makeup artistry training will help you become familiar with makeup techniques and proper application of products.
-If it is a good school you will learn the history of makeup, best practices, safety and sanitation, as well as color theory, facial structure and then of course many forms of makeup application.
-When you have taken all of their requirements they will give you a final exam and issue you a certificate of completion.
+Completing a formal training will help you become familiar with makeup techniques and proper application of products.
+If it’s a good school you will learn the history of makeup, best practices, safety and sanitation, as well as color theory, facial structure and then, of course, many forms of makeup applications.
+When you have taken all of the requirements they will give you a final exam and practical and once you have passed these you will be issued your certificate of completion.

 What can you do with your certificate?
-Well I have compiled a list of career opportunities for aspiring makeup artists in this article career opportunities for aspiring makeup artists and you can call yourself a freelance makeup artist.
-You will be able to work independently using the skills you have learn in your course and if allowable in your state or country you can charge for these services.
+Well, here is a compiled a list of career opportunities for freelance makeup artists in this article career opportunities for aspiring makeup artists.
+You will be able to work independently using the skills you have learned in your course and if allowable in your state or country you can charge for these services.
 You will need to do your homework for each state and know the laws governing makeup artistry.

-I know this article will not clear up the controversy surrounding this topic but the truth is there are thousands of makeup artists worldwide who do makeup everyday and make a great living using their skills and most are not licensed cosmetologists or estheticians.
-If you don't believe me google your favorite makeup artist and see if he or she holds licensure, certification or neither.
+I know this article will not clear up the controversy surrounding this topic but the truth is there are thousands of makeup artists worldwide who do makeup every day and make a great living using their skills and most are not licensed, cosmetologists or estheticians.
+If you don't believe me google your favorite makeup artist and see if he or she holds licensure, certification or perhaps neither.
 What you find may surprise you!